 lanternfly a new invasive concern: A new invasive pest of small fruit crops and

-vineyards moved into eastern Pennsylvania, and has been
+vineyards moved into eastern Pennsylvania in 2014, and has

-spreading.
-This pest poses an important risk for grape,
+individuals).
+This pest poses an important risk for

 Presenter talk on this species.
 A fact